fultonj/tools/tmux.md

 # How I use tmux

-I used to use [tmux](https://github.com/tmux/tmux/wiki) just to:
+I used to only use [tmux](https://github.com/tmux/tmux/wiki) to:

 - keep a long running shell on a server after I logged out
 - share a terminal on a server with collaborators

-I also used to use lots of instances of the terminal (e.g. `xfce4-terminal`) on my laptop.

-I'm now using a local tmux on my laptop just in _one_ `xfce4-terminal` with lots of different windows and panes.
+I would not run tmux directly on my laptop and I would use many terminal instances.

+Now my approach to tmux is the following:

-tmux has become like a window manager for terminals.
+- Use tmux like a window manager for terminals

-When I SSH into servers I nest tmux but I don't have a problem becuase I use a different prefix.
-I keep the default `Ctrl-b` prefix since I don't want to customize tmux on servers.
-I only customize my local tmux and bind the prefix to `Ctrl-j`.
+- Run _one_ `xfce4-terminal` with many tmux windows and panes
+- Do not customize tmux on servers; keep using the `Ctrl-b` prefix
+- Customize tmux prefix on my laptop; use the `Ctrl-j` prefix so I can nest

 ## Tmux Plugin Manager (TPM)